D'Onta Foreman: Personal life

-Foreman's twin brother, Armanti, also played college football for the Texas Longhorns, as a wide receiver.
+Foreman's twin brother, Armanti, played college football for the Texas Longhorns as a wide receiver.
 While attending the University of Texas, Foreman became a member of the Big 12 Commissioner's Honor Roll in the Fall of 2014.

 On April 24, 2017, Foreman revealed that he had been coping with his infant son's death in 2016.
-Three months later, Foreman was arrested around 12:24 pm in Austin on charges of possession of marijuana and unlawful carrying of a weapon.
+Three months later on July 16, Foreman was arrested in Austin on charges of possession of marijuana and unlawful carrying of a weapon.
 According to the University of Texas police department, officers initially responded to a report of marijuana smell coming from three cars parked outside a residence hall.
 Foreman was taken into custody where he later was released on bond, while six others were cited for possession of marijuana and free to leave the scene.